Bira/octopus-carnival/_drafts/lphr-scene-03.md

 But let's first say if Mythic something funny to say about this.
 I roll 1d10 and get a 10, so nothing unexpected happens, since our chaos factor is 5.

+## Chaos Factor: 5

+## Threads

+- The Path *
+- Find Shensen (Rosalia, Arcturus)
+- Contacting Ms. Docur (Jania)
+- Reunite!
+- Get Organized (Jade)

+## Character

+- The Dottari
+- The Chelish Citizens Group
+- The Red Jills
+- The Asmodeans
+- Rexus Victocora

-# Scene 03: A New Friend in Need
+# [Player] Scene 03: A New Friend in Need

 After the riot started, Thrune's officials used communication magic to call a larger force of dottari to the region around Aria Park.
 They're coordinating to